Skip to main content

 Ensure your Claude CLI is authenticated and working

-3. Configure Goose
+3. Configure goose

 Set the provider environment variable: